College of Health Sciences and Human Services

 Apply

-The Department of Social Work is no longer accepting applications for admission to the 2023-2024 cohort.
+*The Department of Social Work is no longer accepting applications to the 24-25 cohort.

 The CSUMB MSW program follows a cohort model and accepts applications for students to begin the program solely in the fall semesters.